 As an ingredient in hair products

-Ginger can be used as an ingredient in various hair products to promote scalp health and reduce inflammation.
-It is a common addition to shampoos and conditioners targeting scalp issues.
-Its anti-inflammatory properties can help soothe an itchy scalp and reduce irritation.
+Ginger can be used as an ingredient in various hair products to promote scalp comfort and reduce irritation for some users:

 The Truth About Ginger and Hair Damage